Market Spotlight: France

 - Keep French consumers in the loop regarding the expected delivery dates for their purchases

-- Be transparent about any additional shipping or VAT costs
+- Be transparent about any additional despatch or VAT costs

 - French consumers like to choose the date of their product deliveries

-- They also want to know where their products are, post-shipping.
-Provide them with tools or e-mail updates to help them track their packages
+- They also want to know where their products are, post-despatch.
+Provide them with tools or e-post updates to help them track their parcels

-- Free shipping is catnip to French e-shoppers; it’s more valuable to them than fast deliveries
+- Free despatch is catnip to French e-shoppers; it's more valuable to them than fast deliveries

 What cross-border e-retail products fare well in France?
 Our research suggests fashion, accessories, shoes, entertainment and home & garden.
 Digital services, such as those found in the travel industry, are huge, too.